-Finally, we can take a look at the growth rate for this market we have defined.
-According to the International Diabetes Federation estimates, around 151 million adults in China are expected to be diagnosed with diabetes (excluding pre-diabetics) by 2040 (Sjolin, 2016).
-This represents a roughly 33% increase from 2016, accounting for an additional 37.1 million consumers.
-Additionally, this represents a steady annual increase of around 1.38% for the next 24 years (33% / 24 Years).
-In 2021, five years from 2016, we can expect to have a primary diabetic target market of around 121.8 million consumers ((1.38% * 5 Years) * 113.9 million consumers / 100 + 113.9).
-In dollar value, this equates to a target market, excluding pre-diabetics, of around $197 billion (($135 per month * 12 months) * 121.8 million consumers).
-The existing market, excluding pre-diabetics, stands at a valuation of $184 billion (($135 per month * 12 months) *113.9 million consumers).
+Finally, according to the International Diabetes Federation estimates, around 151 million adults in China are expected to be diagnosed with diabetes (excluding pre-diabetics) by 2040 (Sjolin, 2016).
+This represents a 33% increase from 2016, accounting for an additional 37.1 million consumers.
+Additionally, this represents a steady annual increase of around 1.38% for the next 24 years.
+In 2021, the primary diabetic target market will be around 121.8 million consumers.
+In dollar value, this equates to a target market, excluding pre-diabetics, of around $197 billion.
+The existing market, excluding pre-diabetics, stands at a valuation of $184 billion.

 Competitive Risk/Advantages